Sep9

 Teaches how Christians have no reason to be miserable and pessimistic.
 (There’s no room for gloom & doom when you’re a believer!)

-Teaches the people and things we have to leave for Jesus can be hard and stingy at times, but they will be well worth it in the long run.
+Note: The things we have to leave for Jesus can be hard and stingy at times, but they will be well worth it in the long run.
 Will look back over our lives being thankful that we put off a certain promotion, job, relationship, career, hobby, etc. in order to know the Lord better, even wishing we had done more!

-Most view the compensation that Jesus is referring to here has often been found in the community of the Church.
+Note: Most view the compensation that Jesus is referring to here has often been found in the community of the Church.
 That believers who left their “homes” have found themselves welcomed into many Christians homes.
 And believers who are rejected by their family have gained a larger family of believers.
 And believers who lost their jobs have receive greater opportunities to work for Christians.
 Others understand not of temporal things, but rather of spiritual blessings such as joy, peace, contentment.

-The statement isn’t some kind of blanket permission to walk out on your wife (or anyone or anything else, for that matter).
+Note: The statement isn’t some kind of blanket permission to walk out on your wife (or anyone or anything else, for that matter).
 It’s only when you are doing so for Jesus’ sake.

-The notion of receiving “hundred times as much” is a profound promise that resonates deeply within the hearts of believers.
+Note: The notion of receiving “hundred times as much” is a profound promise that resonates deeply within the hearts of believers.
 This concept is not merely about material wealth but encompasses a vast array of blessings that surpass earthly understanding.
 When we forsake earthly ties for the sake of Christ, we are assured that our sacrifices will be met with.
 This divine reward manifests in various forms—whether it’s in the richness of spiritual relationships, the depth of inner peace, or the abundance of joy and contentment that accompanies a life devoted to God.
 It is a testament to God’s boundless generosity and His unwavering commitment to repay our faithfulness with extraordinary blessings.

 - Posted by David Costa/